The Rotary E-Club of Wall Street is honored to support many local and international nonprofit partners through service and philanthropy.

 Since our club’s original charter, our members have collected suits, provided meal services, and helped emergency relief efforts following devastation in New York City cause by Hurricane Sandy in 2012.
 Our New York members quickly generated donations of clothing, food, water and cleaning supplies in addition to $8,000 for further recovery efforts.

 Coalition for the Homeless

 One evening per month, New York members of the Rotary E-Club of Wall Street New York come together to man a Coalition for the Homeless Food Van.
 Together, we distribute the items we’re gathering during our monthly collections at club meetings.
 For example – socks, hats, gloves or candy bars.
 Volunteer dates are typically the last Monday of the month.
 Check our calendar online for specific dates.

 If you’re interested in joining, please click here to register.
-If this month is already at capacity, visit our Volunteer Spot page to RSVP for next month!
+If this month is already at capacity, visit our Volunteer Signup page to RSVP for next month!
 If you’re unable to volunteer with the food van, you can click here to donate funds towards our monthly collection.

 Gift of Life International